mverouden/blogdown-academic/content/post/2021-06-17-rstudio-installation-wurclient/index.md

 This version of RStudio was placed in 'Software Center' for educational purposes.
 Only once per year a new version of R (including R Commander and additional packages for several courses) and RStudio is released in Software Center.

 Many users, however, prefer to use the latest version of RStudio, because of new features offered in the newer version of the software.
 At the moment of writing this post the latest version of RStudio was v1.4.1717 named: 'Juliet Rose' (released on 2021-06-01).
-The post has been updated, with the exception of the screenshots, to `RStudio 2023.09.1 Build 494` named: "Desert Sunflower".
+The post has been updated, with the exception of the screenshots, to `RStudio 2023.12.0 Build 369` named: "Ocean Storm".

 {{% callout note %}}
 This post will show how to custom install RStudio on a **WURclient** desktop or laptop computer without using Software Center.